dannyhlee/training-code/week1/review-answers.md

 - What is BASH?

-BASH stands for Bourne Again SHell and it is a command line interface (CLI) for Unix/Linux based operating systems.
-It is a command processor that contains a set of low-level functions for interacting with the computer.
-It can also be extended by adding software to it.
-It provides scripting and scheduling functionality to automate individual and sets of commands.
+BASH (or Bourne Again Shell) is a command line interface (or CLI) originally built for the for Unix/Linux based operating systems, but now available on macOs and windows computers.
+Bash has scripting functionality and improved upon the sh CLI by adding command line editing, unlimited command history, job control and aliases and shell functions.

 - What does the PATH environment variable do?

-The PATH environment variable on Windows and Unix/Linux operating systems is a list of directories where executable files (commands) are located.
-When the user types a command and hits enter, the operating system will check each of the directories in the PATH environment list and see if that entered command resides in any of them.
+The PATH environment variable on Windows and Unix/Linux operating systems is a list of directories that containg commands.
+When the user enters a command the OS checks this list of directories for the entered command.
+If its found, the cmd is executed.
 The PATH environment can be edited to add new commands or remove deleted/deprecated commands.
-On many systems it is necessary to reboot or reset the computer after altering a PATH to allow the system to place the new PATH in memory.
+After editing its important to refresh the environment so the new values can be used.

 - What is the JDK and what does it let us do?

-The JDK (or Java Development Kit) allows us to develop Java software.
-It contains the JRE, the java interpreter, the javac compiler, an archiver (jar) and a documentation generator (javadoc) along with other tools and libraries that are necessary to create Java applications.
-The JDK will convert our programs into bytecode format that the JRE can run.
+The JDK (or Java Development Kit) is a collection software development tools developed by Oracle such as compilers (javac), disassemblers (javap), debugger (jdb), archiver (jar) and a bunch of other tools for programming.
+It also contains the JRE, which contains an JVM and libraries.
+There is a free and open source JDK named OpenJDK.

 - What is the JRE and what does it let us do?

 The Java Runtime Environment (or JRE) runs on top of the computer operating system and provides class libraries and other resources Java apps need.
 It combines the compiled code created by the JDK with libraries to run the program.
 The JRE is made up of the ClassLoader, Bytecode verifier and Interpreter.
 A more complete list is available here: https://www.ibm.com/cloud/learn/jre